Laura North

 North was the head coach at Indian Hills Community College from 2015-2018; she joined the staff as the associate head coach in 2014.
 As head coach, she owned a 152-60 record and guided the Warriors to regular season conference and NJCAA Region XII titles in 2015, 2016, 2017, and 2018.
 The team qualified for two NJCAA Division I National Tournaments as well.
 She was named Region XII Coach of the Year all four years at IHCC.

-North was hired in August of 2022 as head coach at NCAA Division II Upper Iowa University.
-The Peacocks recently concluded their 2023 season with a 17-26 record, including a 9-16 mark in the Northern Sun Conference.
+North was then hired in August of 2022 as head coach at NCAA Division II Upper Iowa University.
+During her one year at UIU in 2023, the Peacocks posted a 17-26 record, including a 9-16 mark in the Northern Sun Conference.

 North also has collegiate coaching experience as an assistant coach at Central College from 2010-2013 and as head coach at Cloud County Community College in Kansas, where she took the program from a 1-52 record the year prior to a 26-25 mark.